amberstar/State/Docs/Protocols.md

 ### Function requirements
 You can specify function requirements on protocols using the `State.ProtocolRequirementType` and the `State.Func` key on the protocol entities attributes.
+**Note:** an empty implementation is added to the **manual** file only the first time it is generated.
+If you already generated code before adding this requirement you may have to manually add it to the manual file.

+### Get only variable requirements
+You can specify a variable requirement as get only using the `State.ProtocolRequirementType` with a value of `get` on protocol attributes and relashionships.
+**Note:** an empty implementation is added to the **manual** file only the first time it is generated.
+If you already generated code before adding this requirement you may have to manually add it to the manual file.

 ##Conforming to protocol
 To specify a model item has conformance to a protocol, set the protocol as the parent entity of a model item.